 You are learning to acknowledge their ideas and feelings back to them.
 Why?
 This works because validating how they feel helps your child feel a sense of control and breeds more cooperation in the long run.

 After sharing your observations with your child, go ahead and follow up with what Sandy Blackard calls a “can-do.”

 Your child is playing with toys, but it’s time for him to go to bed.
 You say “It’s time for bed” to which he responds “NO!
 I’m not ready for bed.“

 Step 1: share your observations.

-You are here simply to understand the child's perspective and let the child know you understand their thoughts and feelings in the moment.
+You are here simply to understand the child’s perspective and let the child know you understand their thoughts and feelings at the moment.

 I notice that you are enjoying your toys right now.

 You like playing with trucks.